Transforma logo

 Indirectly related IoT applications and Forecast Insight Reports include:

-• Child & Pet Tracking – Dedicated devices for tracking children, including anti-abandonment devices used to prevent children being left in cars.
-This Application Group does not include mobile phones, or any assisted living devices used by children.
-Tracking devices for pets, mostly cats and dogs but also potentially other household pets.
-Both kinds of tracker typically include GPS location capabilities and mobile connectivity, although some may use network triangulation based location to extend battery life.
+• Child & Pet Tracking – Dedicated devices for tracking children, including anti-abandonment devices used to prevent children being left in cars, but excludes mobile phones, or any assisted living devices used by children.
+It also includes tracking devices for pets, mostly cats and dogs but also potentially other household pets.

 • Global AIoT Forecast, 2023-2033

-• Road Fleet Management – Road Fleet Management covers in-vehicle transportation logistics including job allocation, vehicle tracking, vehicle and driver monitoring, maintenance planning, safety compliance, fuel management, and incident management.
-It can be delivered as a service via a dedicated aftermarket device or through the factory-fit connectivity (accessed via the vehicle head unit).
-The forecast takes both heavy and light duty vehicles into consideration.
-It includes devices deployed in cars, vans, trucks and buses, along with heavy vehicles such as tractors, combine harvesters, pile drivers, tunnelling machines, cranes, and other off-road equipment.
-Fleet Management solutions are increasingly making use of in-vehicle cameras to monitor both outside the vehicle and within the cabin.
-These devices, and their consumer counterparts, can be found in the Dash Cams Application Group.
+• Road Fleet Management – Road Fleet Management covers in-vehicle transportation logistics solutions including job allocation, vehicle tracking, vehicle and driver monitoring, maintenance planning, safety compliance, fuel management, and incident management.
+It can be delivered as a service via a dedicated aftermarket device or through factory-fit connectivity (accessed via the vehicle head unit).
+The forecast takes both heavy- and light-duty vehicles into consideration.
+It includes devices deployed in cars, vans, trucks, and buses, along with heavy vehicles such as tractors, combine harvesters, pile drivers, tunnelling machines, cranes, and other off-road equipment.

-• In-Vehicle Infotainment – In-vehicle infotainment applications including music, video and device tethering.
-Includes aftermarket devices in addition to applications hosted on the vehicle head unit.
-Vehicle connections and OEM mirroring systems such as Android Auto and Apple Carplay are counted as part of the Vehicle Head Unit Application Group.
+• In-Vehicle Infotainment – The In-Vehicle Infotainment Application Group includes a variety of in-vehicle media functions including music, video, and in-vehicle Wi-Fi.
+This Application Group includes applications hosted on the vehicle head unit and aftermarket devices.
+Vehicle connections and OEM mirroring systems such as Android Auto and Apple CarPlay are counted as part of the Vehicle Head Unit Application Group.

 • Global IoT Forecast Report, 2023-2033

-• Roadside Assistance – Application that notifies recovery services in the event of a vehicle breakdown.
-Diagnostics and location tracking may be included to improve efficiency.
-This application includes dedicated devices in addition to applications hosted on the vehicle head unit.
+• Roadside Assistance – The Roadside Assistance Application Group focuses on the notification of recovery services in the event of a vehicle breakdown or any other emergency.
+Recovery services include vehicle towing, winching, fuel deliveries, and battery- and tyre-related services.
+Vehicle diagnostics and location tracking may also be included to improve its efficiency.
+This application includes aftermarket devices in addition to applications hosted on the vehicle head unit.

-• Vehicle Rental, Leasing & Sharing Management – Onboard devices and vehicle head unit hosted applications that are used to provide access, monitor and track the usage of vehicles lent to third parties.
+• Vehicle Rental, Leasing & Sharing Management – The Vehicle Rental, Leasing & Sharing Management Application Group refers to the use of onboard devices and vehicle head unit-hosted applications that are used to provide access, monitor, and track the usage of vehicles which are lent to third parties.
 This may include traditional car hire companies, shared vehicle programs, and finance companies that lease vehicles to their users.

 Other content and related analysis